clevelandstate/analytics.clevelandstatecc.edu/README.md

-## analytics.wsu.edu
+## analytics.clevelandstatecc.edu

-A project to publish website analytics for Washington State University.
+A project to publish website analytics for Cleveland State Community College.
 This is a fork of the public domain [analytics.usa.gov project](https://github.com/18F/analytics.usa.gov).

 For a detailed description of how the site works, read [18F's blog post on analytics.usa.gov](https://18f.gsa.gov/2015/03/19/how-we-built-analytics-usa-gov/).